 Educational Initiatives:

 The first step in arming employees against cyber threats is education.
+Phishing scams intentionally target internal employees at all levels to trick them into clicking on links or do things like show a fake login page for a business they’re familiar with in order to get login credentials.
 Regular training sessions should be conducted to familiarize employees with the various forms of phishing and spam.
 These sessions should cover:

 - Common Red Flags: